We offer a wide variety of fact sheets on women's health topics

 Vulvar laser surgery – advice for going home

-This information sheet is for women who have had vulvar laser surgery at the Women’s.
-It explains how to care for yourself after you have been discharged from hospital.
+This fact sheet is for people who have had vulvar laser surgery at the Women’s.
+It explains how to care for yourself when you go home.

 -